c5f/cryptopals/README.md

 In the mean time, please see [the matasano crypto challenges](http://cryptopals.com/) for more information.

-To see solutions for a particular language, checkout the appropriately-named branch.
+This branch contains Python solutions to the crypto challenges.